espressif/esp-hosted/docs/common/serial_apis.md

 ---

 ### 1.2 `uint16_t compose_tlv(uint8_t* buf, uint8_t* data, uint16_t data_length)`
-- The data is expected to be written over virtual serial interface, need to be encoded first in form of Type, Length and Value touple
+- The data is expected to be written over virtual serial interface, need to be encoded first in form of Type, Length and Value tuple
-- In TLV i.e. Type Length Value format, to transfer data between host and ESP32
+- In TLV i.e. Type Length Value format, to transfer data between host and ESP

 ```
 | type | length | value |